 And of those 600 manuscripts, he takes on maybe 3-4 new writers a year.
 (As well as, of course, continuing to publish the work of his existing stable of authors.)

 In other words, he buys less than 1% of the work being offered to him.
 Yikes!

 These stats are frankly terrifying, but they need to be taken in context.
 In particular:

 - A smaller or less prestigious publisher will be less selective.
-Robert Hale (for example) or Choc Lit are decent publishers, but are smaller and less selective than the big guys.
+There are many smaller publishers out there, but they’re smaller and less selective than the big guys.
 They’ll offer much smaller advances to authors and they won’t have the marketing heft of their larger rivals – but if you get an offer from them, it’s still a massive compliment to your work.
 It’s a real publishing deal and you should be elated.

 - It’s also wrong to conclude that if you have an agent, you have only a 1% chance of getting a top-ranked publisher.
 It isn’t so.
 If agents are looking to auction a manuscript, they’ll typically send it out to 8-12 publishers – that is, to all the bigger publishers in town.
 So while an individual publisher might take just 1% of work submitted, that means an overall success rate of more like 10%.
 Something similar, of course, applies with submissions to agents.